 Recipe very slightly adapted from Food Network, Alton Brown

-- 1.5 to 2 lbs of flank or skirt steak, sliced thin
+- 2 pounds flank or skirt steak sliced thin

 - 1 tablespoon honey

-- 0.5 to 1 teaspoon of black pepper
+- 0.5 teaspoon black pepper up to 1 teaspoon

-- 2 teaspoons of onion powder or dried onion flakes
+- 2 teaspoons onion powder or dried onion flakes

 - 1 teaspoon liquid smoke